dextr-cloud/dextr-docs/docs/_pages/update-lambda.md

 runtime in question will not receive security updates, nor will AWS provide support on the Lambda functions.

-At a future date, Dextr will provide the functionality to auto-update the runtime as needed, however, the effort required in updating the runtime is envisioned to take no more than 15 minutes.
+At a future date, ConnectPath will provide the functionality to auto-update the runtime as needed, however, the effort required in updating the runtime is envisioned to take no more than 15 minutes.